rupadana/code-deploy/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [rupadana@codecrafters.id](mailto:rupadana@codecrafters.id).
 All security vulnerabilities will be promptly addressed.

 ## License